Poetry of the Spirit & Gallery

 Prohibition has destroyed many lives and families in the US, wasting trillions in tax dollars, causing 37 million arrests for nonviolent victimless offenses.

 Official lawlessness rules!
 Prohibition fuels corruption of public officials and injustice in our courts.
-It triggers violence in our streets and around the globe.
-The black market supports despicable people who sell to children and who recruit them to sell to their peers.
 The statistics reveal that racism is epidemic in the drug war.

-Considering the oppression, the bloodshed and corruption triggered by the new prohibition; the worst public policy since slavery is a simmering scandal and disgrace more explosive than sex in the oval office!
+Considering the oppression, the bloodshed, racism and corruption triggered by the new prohibition; the worst public policy since slavery is a simmering scandal and disgrace more explosive than sex in the oval office!

 If you research it you will find that there were few overdose deaths before prohibition.
 New Mexico recently passed legislation to protect Good Samaritan 911 Calls (for alcohol and drug overdose cases) from "drug crime"prosecution.
 Many European countries have had similar policy for decades.

-Michael Phelps has won 14 career Olympic gold medals, the most by any Olympian.
+Michael Phelps has won 22 Olympic career medals and 18 were gold medals, making him the the most decorated Olympian in history!
 Last I checked, Phelps has broken thirty-seven world records in swimming.
 Neither the USA Swim team nor Kellogg's cereal and munchie company had a problem with him despite an alcohol-related arrest in 2004.
 Michael has nothing to apologize for but Kellogg's and the Swim Team should reconsider their decision to punish him for making a safer social and health choice to simply celebrate with friends.

 The tobacco, alcohol and prescription drug gangs cause more death annually than all illicit drugs.